lesarde-co/frogui/README.md

 # frog`ui`

+## Wednesday, May 2, 2018 Notice
+THIS IS UNDER DEVELOPMENT AND SHOULD BE READY WITHIN A DAY OR TWO.
+THE NUGET PACKAGE IS NOT MUCH USE WITHOUT INSTRUCTIONS.

 ## Introduction
 **Frogui** is an proof-of-concept framework that allows developers familiar with C# and Visual Studio to build native client *web apps* using their existing skills, with no need to learn or use JavaScript or other web technologies.
 At the moment, it's very minimal, allowing the creation of lightweight [Console applications](https://docs.microsoft.com/en-us/dotnet/standard/building-console-apps).